In 1170, a Parliament was held in the fortress under Henry II, in which William the

 Remember back in 5th grade you learned about Isaac Newton and

+rainbow?
 Well early glass lenses had the same problem.
-The light passing
+The light

-through the lens would be broken up into the colors of the rainbow,
+passing through the lens would be broken up into the colors of the

-so that each wavelength focused in a slightly different place.
-You
+rainbow, so that each wavelength focused in a slightly different

-couldn't use very early lenses to take really sharp pictures in sunlight
+place.
+You couldn't use very early lenses to take really sharp pictures

-without stopping down the lens - eliminating this problem - known as
+in sunlight without stopping down the lens - eliminating this problem -

 If you had a still scene, you could stop the lens down, increasing